tiao051/Shoeflow/README.md

 ## Overview

-Shoeler is a full-featured e-commerce platform for shoe retailers, built with Laravel 11 and following Clean Architecture principles.
-The application separates business logic from infrastructure concerns, making it maintainable, testable, and scalable.
+Shoeler is a full-featured e-commerce platform designed for shoe retailers.
+Built with Laravel 11, it follows Clean Architecture principles to ensure separation of concerns, making the codebase maintainable, testable, and scalable.

-**Key Characteristics:**
+**Core Capabilities:**

 - Clean Architecture with distinct Domain, Application, Infrastructure, and Presentation layers
 - Repository pattern for data access abstraction